 An effective financial control mechanism ensures overall operational efficiency in an organization.

 Ensuring an organization’s overall operational efficiency leads to the smooth functioning of every organizational department.
-It, in turn, increases productivity. which comes with a direct, positive relationship with profitability.
-Hence, establishing effective financial control measures ensures improved profitability of any business.
+It, in turn, increases productivity, which comes with a direct, positive relationship with profitability.
+Hence, establishing effective financial control measures ensures the improved profitability of any business.

 5. Fraud prevention